sensu/sensu-docs-legacy/source/docs/0.23/sensu-on-rhel-centos.md

    sudo yum install sensu-enterprise sensu-enterprise-dashboard
    ~~~

+5. Configure Sensu Enterprise. **No "default" configuration is provided with
+   Sensu Enterprise**, so Sensu Enterprise will run without the corresponding
+   configuration.
+Please refer to the ["Configure Sensu" section][11] (below)
+   for more information on configuring Sensu Enterprise.

 ## Configure Sensu

 By default, all of the Sensu services on Ubuntu and Debian systems will load